riggles1/GunconDuino-With-Screen-Flash/README.md

-# A GunconDuino v2, With Trigger Screen Flash
+# A GunconDuino v2, With Trigger Screen Flash Support

 PS1 Guncon controller as absolute Mouse coordinates (or Joystick) via Arduino Pro Micro or Leonardo.